-Bushwalks have been suspended due to Covid restrictions.
-Notice will be given on our Facebook page and this website when they are to be resumed.
+Guided bushwalks have been suspended due to Covid restrictions but you can still enjoy bushwalks on your own.
+Details of walks can be found here.
+Notice will be given on our Facebook page and this website when guided walks are resumed.

 Lane Cove Bushland Park has a history associated with the foundation of the Lane Cove Bushland & Conservation Society and retains a rich ecological diversity.